 - Otter censuses, beginning in 2002 in Värmland, and also 2007 in Västerbotten

 - Media work about wildlife and nature for Mittmedia/Järvzoo and Biotopia

 - Led working groups organizing two carnivore symposiums in Sweden, in 2004 and 2012

-- Conducted three field projects on Eurasian lynx.
+- Three field projects on Eurasian lynx.
 In the first we examined lynx movement and prey selection and also estimated the roe deer population in the study area based on observations by locals.
 We also investigated the local people’s views on what caused the roe deer population to decline

 - In the second lynx project, conducted a small field study with financial support from the Swedish Society for Nature Conservation investigating the possibility to develop tourism on Eurasian lynx

 - In the third lynx project, studied Eurasian lynx habitat and prey selection with GPS-collared lynx at Grimsö wildlife research station

 - Investigated puma livestock depredation in the Brazilian Caatinga in 2016/2017

 - Field work on moose & wildlife foraging on trees from Skåne to Norrbotten in Sweden 2010-2016 & 2018+

 - Board member, Swedish Society for Nature Conservation regional branch in Värmland 2010-2012